 Sound strange?
 Every culture in the world has odd and unique superstitions and Korea is certainly no exception.
 Here are 5 Korean superstitions that you probably weren’t aware of.

-1. Giving footwear (shoes, slippers, boots) as a gift to your loved one.
 Koreans believe that receiving shows as a gift will kill the relationship.
 The person in the relationship who receives the shoes will ‘run away’ from their significant other.
 Are you in an awkward relationship with a Korean girl or boy?
 Give them a pair of new shoes to end the relationship quickly and painlessly!

-2. Four (4) is the number of death!
-Do you live on the fourth floor of an apartment building?
 You better move soon or suffer the ultimate consequence…death.
 Or maybe not.
 Although Korean’s fear the number 4 similar to how western cultures fear the number 13, the reasons behind their hatred for the dreaded number are a little different.
 The pronunciation of the word death and four are pretty much identical in Korean (both words are pronounced ‘sa’ or ‘sah’).
 Counting to 5 in Korean goes something like this: one, two, three, death, five.
 Because of the pronunciation similarities many Korean buildings skip the 4th floor (i.e. the 5th floor comes after the 3rd floor).
 Does this mean Korean apartments on the 5th floor are cheaper?